jiminny/join-the-team/frontend-task.md

 5. Clicking on waveform shows add comment popover.

-6. Enter key saves the comment to `localstorage`.
+6. Enter key saves the comment to `localstorage` and closes the comment popover.

-7. Comments have a `lightgreen` circle representation between the channels on the waveform.

-8. Comments are rendered below waveform.
+7. Comments are rendered below waveform.

-9. Comments can be deleted.
+8. Comments can be deleted.

-10. Implementation should be responsive.
+9. Implementation should be responsive - waveform should fill the width.

-11. At least one e2e test and one unit test should be provided.

 You'll end up with something looking like this: